Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

 ```
 Gulp makes use of pipes for streaming data that needs to be processed. `gulp.src(...)` turns the path at `./wwwroot/scss/**/*.scss` into a readable stream of data that we are then piping to the `gulp-sass` module.
 The `sass` task returns a stream that we then pipe to our destination and so on ...

-with runing this task, all the sass files in `wwwroot` folder transpiled to `css` and saved in the `./wwwroot/css/` folder.
+with running this task, all the sass files in `wwwroot` folder transpiled to `css` and saved in the `./wwwroot/css/` folder.
 now its time to run our task, I'll run it from task runner explorer, and below is the result of this task,
 a file with name of `app.css` created: